 5. It’s better to insure your home for its RCV, not its market value.

 It’s, unfortunately, a little-known fact, but there’s a difference between your home’s market value and its replacement cost value (RCV), and it’s important to know what your home is insured for before disaster strikes.

 Let’s say your house burns down.
 If your home was insured for its market value, your insurance company can reimburse you for how much your house would sell on the market today, which could mean the amount you paid for the home.
-This amount doesn’t take into account the cost of the rebuilding materials, contractors, specialists, permits, and everything else that goes into actually rebuilding the home from the ground up.
-However, insuring your home for its replacement cost value generally does.
+This amount doesn’t take into account the cost of the rebuilding materials, contractors, and everything else that goes into actually rebuilding the home from the ground up.
+However, insuring your home for its replacement cost value can help with those costs.

 To put it into perspective, the average market value of a house in Atlanta is about $250,000 to $300,000.
 However, the average cost to build a house in Atlanta is about $500,000, not including labor costs for contractors, plumbers, electricians, etc. Insuring your home for its market value, then, could mean that you’ll be left with an additional $200,000 to $250,000 bill if your house is struck by disaster.

 6. You could get a discount for having a home security system.